 Getting CSA (Canada) and UL (USA) approval for AC line powered devices is a significant adventure.
 It adds cost and takes time.
 Not all other brands are UL listed - be aware of the implications.
-Because 12 volt DC supplies are very common it was decided this would be the most effective route to take.
+Because 13.8 volt DC supplies are very common it was decided this would be the most effective route to take.
 A side benefit is that the rotator can now be used in mobile and battery/portable situations.
 A small 12 volt gell cell battery will be enough to turn the rotator for quite a while.
 Standby power for the display is under 30 ma.

-Isn't 12 volts pretty low to run over long distances?
+Isn't 13.8 volts pretty low to run over long distances?

 Yes!
 But it works fine over the typical 100 of 150 foot length of the "average" run of rotator cable.
-For longer runs, there are simple ways to extend the range.
+For really long runs, there are simple ways to extend the range.
 I am turning a rotator 1700 feet away from the shack using #22 telephone wire.
-See the manual - available on line - for more details.
+See the manual - available online - for more details.
+For most users simply using a power supply in the 13.8- 18 vdc range will work nicely.